Flame Photometer is used to quantify the concentration of Sodium and Potassium in the body.

 The aspirator draws a sample through atomizer into the flame.
 Gas passes over the upper end of the capillary at a high velocity while the lower end is inserted into the sample.
 Fuel used is Propane, Natural gas or Acetylene with Oxygen.
 Lithium is used for calibration as it does not naturally occur in the body.
 A known concentration of lithium is added and by using ratiometric techniques, the ratio of Na/Li and K/Li is obtained.

-2 thoughts on “How Flame Photometers are used in Chemical Analysis”
+2 responses to “How Flame Photometers are used in Chemical Analysis”